john1234brown/godbox/README.md

 ## What is our purpose

 Well with the growing hacking issues in todays technologies, specifically the application layer of nodeJS and the express runtime!
-There tends to be issues when making express apps using just helmet, cors setups one can still run the risk of accidental backdoors in there applications as they develop!
+There tends to be issues when making express apps using just helmet, cors setups, and even a typescript environment one can still run the risk of accidental backdoors in there applications as they develop such as the runetime layer!
 So I have decided to help streamline developers today with my utility package I really hope this helps add and secure those in mind!

 - We offer basic Request Header Size limit setting for protecting headers of requests!! <-Coming Soon!